Let’s Talk About IAM

 Do you remember?
 Today, that seems absurd, doesn’t it?

-Then came the OAuth 1.0 protocol in 2010.
+Then came the OAuth 2.0 protocol in 2012 (after Oauth 1.0 in 2010).

 OAuth works by allowing a user to delegate access to a third-party application to access their resources on another service without sharing their credentials, through the use of secure authorization tokens.